Todd-C-Goldfarb/UASRM/README.md

 - Raw 2D Array -> Spectro.
 (STFT), with artificial damaging.

-- Spectrogram Values -> Tensors
+- Spectrogram Values -> Tensors (for use with PyTorch)

-- Artificial damaging of audio

 This whole process is reversed to output to audio.